 My fraternal grandmother often remarked that she was amazed in what had transpired during her days.
 She had lived from the horse and buggy days to learning to drive those early automobiles and seeing the Wright Brothers first fly an airplane to viewing a man walking on the moon.
 She could hardly believe the advances!

 Music of the 1960s

 The Beatles had crossed the Atlantic and had most of America playing their music.
 I remember discussing with my girlfriends which of the Beatles we thought was the cutest.

 Chubby Checker's "The Twist" had many of us gyrating to his music and others like the Beach Boys, The Supremes, Bob Dylan, Peter, Paul and Mary, Sonny and Cher, Righteous Brothers, Neil Diamond and others too many to mention all kept us entertained.

 It was a far cry from the 1950s when we were growing up as children.

 The United States truly underwent a cultural change in the 1960s and would never be quite the same.
-My little poem was created during these times of my teenaged years of growing up and still rings true today.
+My little poem was created during those times of my teenage years of growing up and still rings true today.

 © 2008 Peggy Woods